spring-cloud/spring-cloud-function/spring-cloud-function-rsocket/README.md

 	.retrieveMono(String.class)
 	.subscribe(System.out::println);
 ```

+### Function Definitions

+As you can see from the preceding example, we provide function definition as a value to `route(..)` operator of `RSocketRequester.Builder`.
+However that is not the only way.
+You can also use standard `spring.cloud.function.definition` property as well as `spring.cloud.function.routing-expression` property.
+This raises a question of _order_ and _priorities_ when it comes to reconsiling a conflict in the event several ways of providing definition are used.
+So it is a mater of clearly stating the rule whcih is:

+***1 - spring.cloud.function.routing-expression***
+The `spring.cloud.function.routing-expression` property takes precedence over all other ways of providing definition.
+So, in the event you may have also use `route(..)` operator or `spring.cloud.function.definition` property, they will be ignored if `spring.cloud.function.routing-expression` property is provided.

+***2 - route(..)***
+The next in line is `route(..)` operator.
+So in the event there are no `spring.cloud.function.routing-expression` property but you defined `spring.cloud.function.definition` property, it will be ignored in favor of definition provided by the `route(..)` operator.

+***3 - spring.cloud.function.definition***
+The `spring.cloud.function.definition` property is the last in the list allowing you to simply `route("")` to empty string.

 You can also look at one of the [RSocket samples](https://github.com/spring-cloud/spring-cloud-function/tree/master/spring-cloud-function-samples/function-sample-cloudevent-rsocket) that is also introduces you to Cloud Events